GeekDream-x/SemEval2022-Task8-TonyX/README.md

 ## Model

-In this project, the foundation model we choose is XLM-RoBERTa large and it is easily accessible on [Hugging Face](https://huggingface.co/).
+In this project, the foundation model we choose is XLM-RoBERTa and it is easily accessible on [Hugging Face](https://huggingface.co/).

 ## Data

-- Download dataset files where the news is provided by links.
+- Download dataset files where the news is provided via links.

   These files are provided on the official website of this [task](https://competitions.codalab.org/competitions/33835#learn_the_details-timetable).

 - Crawl the news based on the files downloaded.

   The task organizers offered [a python script](https://github.com/euagendas/semeval_8_2022_ia_downloader) that helps with this.

 - Make the training and testing datasets.

   With the help of the functions provided in `utils.py`, you can easily transfer the data crawled into datasets for training.
 As for the dataset format, you can refer to the files in `data/`.

+- Clean the texts.

-- Customize your own function to clean the data like removing the URLs in the texts.
+  Feel free to customize your own function to clean the data like removing the URLs in the texts.

-- Head-tail combination.
+- Combine the head and tail parts.

   For the detailed description of this operation, please read our [paper]().
 Helpful functions are also provided in `utils.py`.

 ## Requirements